apis3445/Playwright/tests/Accessibility/README.md

 # Accessibility tool

-It's important and is the law in some countries that your website is accessible to all people
+It's essential and is the law in some countries that your website is accessible to all people without discriminating against disabled people, for example, deaf or blind.

-Although accessibility testing requires manual testing, the sample:
+Although accessibility testing requires manual testing, this tool can help to:

 - Finds the bugs with @axe-core/playwright.
-- Dashboard reports.
+- Shows a dashboard with the summary of the errors by WCAG level.
 - Summary of errors by page with an option to copy bugs.
 - Summary of error by WCAG rule with an option to copy bugs.
 - Summary of alternative texts.